BlueHorn07/math-problem-solving/_posts/probability-and-statistics/problem-solving/2021-06-06-statistics-ps1.md

 \end{aligned}
 $$

 We've already got the variance of two estimators.
-Then, the MSE for two estiamtors are:
+Then, the MSE for two estimators are:

 $$
 \text{MSE}(S^2) = \frac{2\sigma^4}{(n-1)} + 0